amilasenakumara/aws-vpc-networking/vpc-basics/1-aws-networking-overview.md

 - Understanding VPC, subnets, routing, and gateways is critical for designing resilient architectures
 - Services like **ALB, NAT Gateway, VPC Endpoints, CloudFront, and Direct Connect** enhance performance, cost-efficiency, and private connectivity
 - Revisit this overview after completing the course to solidify your understanding

+*AWS Networking Notes – Organized and Documented.*

+## 📝 Exam Questions & Answers

+1. **Q:** What is a VPC in AWS?
+   **A:** A Virtual Private Cloud (VPC) is a private network space in AWS, similar to an on-premises network, used to launch EC2 instances, databases, and other resources.

+2. **Q:** What is the purpose of an Internet Gateway (IGW)?
+   **A:** An IGW connects a VPC to the internet, allowing public instances to receive and send traffic.

+3. **Q:** How does a NAT Gateway differ from an Internet Gateway?
+   **A:** NAT Gateway allows **outbound internet access** for private instances, while IGW allows **both inbound and outbound traffic** for public instances.

+4. **Q:** What is the role of subnets in a VPC?
+   **A:** Subnets divide the VPC address space into smaller segments and map them to specific Availability Zones for isolation and routing.

+5. **Q:** How do VPC endpoints reduce costs?
+   **A:** VPC endpoints allow private access to AWS services without using NAT Gateway, saving data transfer and gateway costs.

+---

+## 💼 Interview Questions & Answers

+1. **Q:** How would you design a highly available web application in AWS?
+   **A:** Use multiple AZs, launch EC2 instances in private subnets, use an ALB for load balancing, and enable database replication across AZs.

+2. **Q:** What is the difference between VPC Peering and Transit Gateway?
+   **A:** VPC Peering is 1:1 connectivity between two VPCs.
+Transit Gateway is a hub that connects multiple VPCs and on-prem networks efficiently.

+3. **Q:** When should you use Direct Connect over VPN?
+   **A:** Use Direct Connect for high-bandwidth, low-latency, and dedicated connectivity between on-premises and AWS.
+VPN is better for lower bandwidth or temporary connections.

+4. **Q:** Explain the difference between public and private subnets.
+   **A:** Public subnets have direct internet access via IGW, while private subnets have no inbound internet access and typically use NAT for outbound connections.

+5. **Q:** How does CloudFront improve performance for global users?
+   **A:** CloudFront caches content at edge locations near users, reducing latency and offloading traffic from the origin server.